damatgre/employee-management-system/README.md

 ## Installation

 1. npm i - to install all file in order for npm to work
-2. npm i inquirer - to use inquirer (to interact with the user via command line)
+2. npm init -y - to create a json file
-3. npm init - to create a json file
+3. npm i inquirer - to use inquirer (to interact with the user via command line)
-4. npm i mysql - to connect to MySql database
+4. npm i mysql2 - to connect to MySql database
 5. npm console.table - to format tables

 ## Usage